orion-analytics/drysel/README.md

 then the test should be executed
 ```

-I believe test automation should be simple as described in the story above.
-In the same light, I envision "DrySel" (or any other test automation framework/tool) as an __abstract machine__, which takes test objects (objects which describe UI and Test Data) as input and produces test result.
-What happens inside the machine or how the machine achieves the automation remains opaque to its user.
+I believe test automation should be as simple as described in the story above.
+In the same light, I envision "DrySel" (or any other test automation framework/tool) as an __abstract machine__, which takes test objects (objects which describe UI and Test Data) as inputs and produces test results.
+What happens inside the machine or how the machine achieves the automation should remain opaque to its user.

 ## So what is DrySel?

-* __DrySel__ is a family of two test automation frameworks and tools, developed based on a very basic software engineering principle “Don’t Repeat Yourself”
+* __DrySel__ is a family of test automation frameworks and tools, developed based on a very basic software engineering principle of DRY - “Don’t Repeat Yourself”.

 * From the bottom to top __DrySel__ is comprised of ...
 1. [DrySelCore](https://github.com/orion-analytics/dryselcore) - the core framework, which realizes abstraction of the test automation and encapsulates “Selenium”.
 Now, you don’t need to write any Selenium-code!
 [DrySelCore.Demo](https://github.com/orion-analytics/dryselcore.demo) provides an example of how to user "DrySelCore".